JakeMeistet/scrabble-coursework/README.md

 The host is able to start the game, and then it begins.
 The pieces are displayed on the right, and the board in the middle.
 Using the [Interactjs](https://interactjs.io/) API for snapping and drag drop, the tiles are dragabble and droppable onto the board for each user.

 The tile 'bag' uses a shared array (pieceArr) on the server between both clients so that when new tiles are generated after a user takes their go, they are all being taken from the same array i.e. bag.

 The actual board is white, with the coloured special tiles and the pieces are a more traditional scrabble colour.
 So that the user knows they are hovering over a dropzone on the board, there will be styling feedback where the boarders of the dropzone will be thicker whilst hovering over.
 Once dropped, the pieces will snap to the dropzone.

-To finish your turn, click the finish button at the bottom right.
+To finish your turn, click the fini sh button at the bottom right.

 ## Known Issues